Mjz86/C_colon/mcc.md

 the reason for this being a language construct instead of a library one is that the dyn(Q) purity qualification would be able to support trees with cow, this would help in making functional colon a viable pure language. note that the byte value, or size of the dyn pointer is implemented defined, implementations are encouraged to use a bit in the pointer to indicate if the allocation is elided, similar to what the coroutine handle does.

+- undyn (default) :
+ to use a dyn object via an indirection , as if a fat pointer was used to reference it, undyn'ing a dyn object will make us able to store it as a member without being a dyn object. undyn'ing a normal object does nothing special to it. the storage used by undyn is elidable.

 ---